 - Research income: 6%

-Research income is scaled against staff numbers and adjusted for purchasing-power parity.
+Research income is scaled against academic staff numbers and adjusted for PPP.
 This is a controversial indicator because it can be influenced by national policy and economic circumstances.
 But income is crucial to the development of world-class research, and because much of it is subject to competition and judged by peer review, our experts suggested that it was a valid measure.
 This indicator is fully normalised to take account of each university’s distinct subject profile, reflecting the fact that research grants in science subjects are often bigger than those awarded for the highest-quality social science, arts and humanities research.

 Citations (research influence): 20%

 Our research influence indicator looks at universities’ role in spreading new knowledge and ideas.

 We examine research influence by capturing the average number of times a university’s published work is cited by scholars globally.
 This year, our bibliometric data supplier Elsevier examined 67.9 million citations to 14.1 million journal articles, article reviews, conference proceedings, books and book chapters published over five years.
 The data include more than 25,000 academic journals indexed by Elsevier’s Scopus database and all indexed publications between 2013 and 2017.
 Citations to these publications made in the six years from 2013 to 2018 are also collected.